 Freemasonry is an ancient society.
 A fraternal order dedicated to morality, brotherly love, friendship and charity.
-Freemasonry is a journey of perspective that offers enlightenment through study.
-By way of ceremony and the contemplation of its various masonic symbols.
+Freemasonry is a journey of perspective that offers enlightenment through study, by way of ceremony and the contemplation of its various masonic symbols.

-From its earliest days, Freemasonry has been concerned with the care of orphans, the sick and the aged.
+From its earliest days, Freemasonry has been concerned with the care of disadvantaged children, the sick and the aged.
 This work continues today.
 In addition, large sums are given to national and local charities.

-Masonic charity is exercised at every level: individual Lodges make gifts and give aid to their own communities and every Province also gives large sums of money to regional causes.
-Nationally, our efforts are channelled through four main charity organisations:
+Masonic charity is exercised at every level.
+Individual Lodges make gifts and give aid to their own communities and every Province also gives large sums of money to regional causes.
+Nationally, our efforts are channelled through four main charity organisations.

 The Lodge meets on the second Wednesday of the month from September to May at Bolton Masonic Hall, Institute Street, Bolton, BL1 1PZ.